-Both regional and cross-sectorial cooperation are highly important for addressing the challenges of the water-food and energy security nexus in transboundary basins.
-This seminar further develops discussions of the 2011 Bonn Nexus Conference, the 2012 Mekong to Rio Conference and the 2012 Nairobi Nexus Dialogue.
+Both regional and cross-sectorial cooperation are important for addressing the water-food and energy security nexus in transboundary basins.
+This seminar continues discussions of the 2011 Bonn Nexus Conference, the 2012 Mekong to Rio Conference and the 2012 Nairobi Nexus Dialogue.
 It explores the suitability of the benefit-sharing concept for managing the nexus in transboundary basins and discusses key influencing factors.
-The seminar specifically focuses on cooperation between transboundary water management and the energy sector.
-Most transboundary water management institutions are anchored within the water sector, while many challenges of transboundary water management relate to the utilization of shared water resources for hydropower.
+The seminar specifically focuses on cooperation between transboundary water management and the energy sector, as most transboundary water institutions are anchored within the water sector, while many challenges of transboundary water management relate to the utilization of shared water resources for hydropower.

 Chair/Facilitator: Dr. Axel Klaphake, GIZ

-16:05 Establishing Common Ground Case: Central Asia - The Long Road towards Re-establishment of the Lost Water-Energy Nexus.
-Ms. Maria König, GIZ
+16:05¬†¬†¬† Establishing Common Ground Case: Central Asia - The Long Road towards Re-establishment of the Lost Water-Energy Nexus.
+Ms. Maria K√∂nig, GIZ

 Translating Global Initiatives to the Transboundary Level

 16:30¬†¬†¬† IUCN/IWA Nexus Dialogue on Water Infrastructure Solutions.
 Dr. Mark Smith IUCN

 16:40¬†¬†¬† Cooperation for Implementing Standards for Transborder Impact and Sustainability Assessments (Rapid Sustainability Assessment Protocol - RSAT) in the Mekong River Basin.
 Mr. Voradeth Phonekeo, Mekong River Commission, Laos